bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_complex_main.md

 <br></br>

 ## Module overview
-In addition to the set of real numbers that everyone is used to working with, a whole new dimension is introduced by complex numbers.
-These complex numbers can be used to describe sinusoidal signals through phasors, which has proven to be useful in many applications.
-This module concerns the following topics:
+This module covers the following topics:

 1. <a href="../mathematicalbackground_complex_numbersets">Number sets</a> - This section covers the inevitable need for complex numbers for engineering practices.
 2. <a href="../mathematicalbackground_complex_euler">Euler equations</a> - Through the use of Taylor expansions, we are allowed to rewrite sinusoids in terms of complex exponentials.